John Cullen

-Barry John Cullen (born August 2, 1964) is a Canadian former professional ice hockey centre who played ten seasons in the National Hockey League (NHL).
+Barry John Cullen (born August 2, 1964) is a Canadian former professional ice hockey player who was a centre for ten seasons in the National Hockey League (NHL).
 He played college ice hockey for the Boston University Terriers, where he was a standout player, and is the school's all-time leading scorer.
 After the Buffalo Sabres selected him in the 1986 NHL supplemental draft but chose not to offer him a contract, Cullen signed with the Flint Spirits of the International Hockey League (IHL) for the 1987–88 season, where he was named the IHL's co-Rookie of the Year and Most Valuable Player after leading the league in scoring.

 His career was halted in 1997 when he was diagnosed with non-Hodgkin lymphoma.
 He attempted a brief comeback in 1998 after an 18-month battle with the disease, for which the NHL awarded him the Bill Masterton Memorial Trophy, before retiring to serve as an assistant coach for a year with the Tampa Bay Lightning.
 Cullen played in two NHL All-Star Games in his career.
 He joined his brother in the car dealership business after leaving the game, and briefly operated his own dealership until forced to close during the automotive industry crisis of 2008–10.

 Early life

-Cullen was born in Puslinch, Ontario on August 2, 1964.
+Cullen was born in Puslinch, Ontario, on August 2, 1964.
 He is one of six children of Barry and Loretta Cullen.
 His father and uncles Brian and Ray all played in the NHL, and while Cullen and his three brothers all played as well, their father never pressured them, preferring that they enjoy the game.

 He idolized his elder brother Terry, who was considered a top NHL prospect until Terry's career was ended when he suffered a broken neck after being hit from behind into the boards during a college game.
 While his brother was highly sought by American universities, John received only two scholarship offers, choosing to play for Boston University (BU) in 1983.
 His other offer came from Ferris State University.

 At the same time, his mother Loretta was diagnosed with skin cancer.
 Following her death early in his freshman year, Cullen contemplated returning to his Ontario home, but was convinced by his father to continue with both school and hockey.
 He used the game to cope with the loss and dedicated every game he played to his mother's memory.
 Cullen felt that the inspiration he drew from his mother's battle allowed him to become a better player.